ULTIMATE PARTNER VISA CHECKLIST

 OUR TOP TIPS

-IT can be easy to overlook critical elements of your visa application, remember legislation is constantly changing and could disrupt your plans.
-Our top tip is to obtain professional advice early in the process, before you submit your visa application.
-Book a consulatation with a Registered Immigration Agent for 30 minutes or an hour.
+It can be easy to overlook critical elements of your visa application, remember legislation is constantly changing and could disrupt your plans.
+Our no 1 top tip is to obtain professional advice early in the process, before you submit your partner visa application.
+Book a consultation with a Registered Immigration Agent for 30 minutes or even an hour.
 Have your queries ready in advance to utilise the time efficiently.
 This is money well spent, you will not regret it!

-To submit an onshore partner visa application (820/801) you must be in Australia.
-Likewise if you are outside Australia an offshore partner visa (309/100) may be appropriate for you
+Easy to overlook but if you wish to submit an onshore partner visa application (820/801) you must be in Australia.
+Likewise if you are outside Australia an offshore partner visa (309/100) may be appropriate.
+Onshore applicants may be entitled to a bridging visa.

-Your relationship should be genuine and meet spouse or defacto criteria of the visa application.
-Otherwise you risk a refusal with no refund of the visa application charges.
+Your relationship should be genuine and 'real' with the correct balance of evidence to meet spouse or defacto criteria of the partner visa application.
+Be mindful that you risk a visa refusal with no refund of the Government visa application charges.

-To avoid confusion you are making two visa application in one i.e. 820/801 0r 309/100.
-Later in the process (24 months) you will evidence the latter stages of your relationship which is the pathway to Permanent Residency.
+To avoid confusion you are making a visa application for a temporary visa and permanent visa i.e. 820/801 0r 309/100.
+Later in the process (24 months) you will become eligible to evidence the latter stages of your relationship which is the pathway to Permanent Residency; this is known as the 2nd stage partner visa application.

-You are not required to have separate, private health insurance for partner visa applications.
-In fact, in some cases you will be eligible to apply for Medicare, the Australian healthcare system.
+For grant of the visa you are not required to have separate, private health insurance for partner visa applications.
+In fact, in most cases you will be eligible to apply for Medicare, the Australian healthcare system.

 Best Outcome We Ever Wanted.